AstreNot/Sales-Insight-Power-BI-Dashboard/README.md

 Page buttons,
 Data Visualization

-You can find a link to get started with installation and restoration of the database to your local machine. here:
-Data Transformation:
+# Data Extraction, Transformation, and Load (ETL)
-Several structured queries were written to get the right tables and then saved as views in the Database on SQL Management studio.
+Several structured queries were written to get the right tables and then saved as views in the Database on MySQL Workbench.
 The tables and views are:
 Transactions Table
 ![image](https://github.com/AstreNot/Sales-Insight-Power-BI-Dashboard/assets/112799855/3eee9302-e290-4025-9134-eb01b62bf4da)